nucleargezi/nucleargezi.github.io/README.md

 Improve experience:

-- [ ] More friendly content submodule for forks
+- [ ] More friendly submodule for forks
 - [ ] Split Backend Components to a separate repository

 Improve website: